drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Carbonic anhydrase inhibitors are involved in multiple actions in the body.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/therapeutic-utility-ca-inhibitors-43ecbedd'><i class='fa fa-play' aria-hidden='true'></i></button>Carbonic anhydrase inhibitors are involved in multiple actions in the body.
 They decrease the formation of aqueous humor (the fluid found in the anterior chamber of the eye), resulting in decreased intraocular pressure, helping in the treatment of glaucoma.
 They also cause a diuretic type of action in the kidneys, which increases the amount of urine excreted.
 Carbonic anhydrase inhibitors appear to have some effect on the central nervous system (CNS) and have been found to be useful in the treatment of certain CNS disorders, such as epilepsy, when used together with other appropriate medications.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer